nskybytskyi/nskybytskyi.github.io/teaching.md

                 July 2019 &mdash; MaTaBoo
             </h3>
             <p>
                 The best summer math school in Bukovyna, a wonderful countriside near Karpaty mountains.
 This was the first time I used a website to publish my lectures.
 It turned out to be a very convinient practice for both me and my students, as printing everything is not very ecology-friendly and somewhat messy.
-You can found the lectures <a href="https://sky-nik.github.io/teaching/sources/mataboo/">here</a>.
+You can find the lectures <a href="https://sky-nik.github.io/teaching/sources/mataboo/">here</a>.
             </p>
         </div>
     </div>